 Children's Code Authorization:

-According to Colorado Revised Statutes, 19-2-303, Diversion programs can be established as an alternative to the formal court system.
-The goal is to reduce juvenile crime, recidivism, change juvenile offenders behavior and attitudes and reduce the cost within the juvenile justice system.
+Colorado Revised Statutes, 19-2-303 (1974), authorized the establishment of Juvenile Diversion programs as an alternative to the formal court system.
+The goal is to reduce juvenile crime, recidivism, change juvenile offenders’ behavior and attitudes and reduce the cost within the juvenile justice system.
 Services that can be offered but are not limited to diagnostic needs assessment, restitution programs, community service, job training and placement, specialized tutoring, constructive recreational activities, general counseling, counseling during a crisis situation, and follow-up activities.

 - Clients between the ages of 10 and 17 at the time of the offense.

 - Clients admit their guilt, culpability and/or involvement in the offense.